inspire-group/DetectorGuard/README.md

 - Download checkpoints from Google Drive [link](https://drive.google.com/drive/folders/1aezBxFOuGa-EmLMdI5TCXeAFjk2n12Y-?usp=sharing) and move them to `checkpoints`.
 - Download Base Detector predictions from Google Drive [link](https://drive.google.com/drive/folders/1aezBxFOuGa-EmLMdI5TCXeAFjk2n12Y-?usp=sharing) and move them to `det` (or you can generate the prediction files by yourself; see `det/README.md` for more details).
   - Note: this repo does not implement Base Detector for simplicity
-- See `example_cmd.sh` for example commands for running the code.
+- See `example_cmd.sh` for instructions and example commands for running the code.

 If anything is unclear, please open an issue or contact Chong Xiang (cxiang@princeton.edu).